thiagola92/catch/README.md

 `callback` - function to be called in case of exceptions being raised **or** a return value to be returned in case of exceptions

 # basic
-`Catch` exist to replace `try except` for something that split the logic that deals with error from the main logic.
+`Catch` exist to create a reaction to a exception, the idea is to split the logic that deals with error from the main logic.

 Normally you would ignore an exception like this: